2022-23 Transportation Guidelines

 Transportation Distance/Walk Zones

-A student is only eligible for district-provided transportation if he/she is eligible under the Student Assignment Plan framework and lives outside of the walk zone for that school.
-The walk zone for each school is determined by the shortest walk distance from the designated location at each school to the student’s residential address.
-Distances can only be determined by the Transportation Department.
-A student is considered eligible if he/she resides:
+A student's eligibility for district-provided transportation is based on the Student Assignment Plan.
+To be eligible students, must live outside the walk zone for each school.
+The walk zone is determined by the shortest walking route from a school to a student's residential address.
+Walk distances are determined by our Transportation Department.

 Bus Stop Placement